sellerofair/HTML-CSS-Learning/ForMakar/readme.md

-It was my ferst meeting with Figma.
+It was my first meeting with Figma.

 My friend offer me an assistance in exploring of all this things in Web.
 He gave me his old designed project of landing in Figma.